bits-group-65-mlops/assignment1/Readme.md

 The GitHub Actions workflow automatically:
 1. Lints and tests the code
+2. Builds a simple model for testing (without requiring MLflow)
-2. Builds the Docker image
+3. Builds the Docker image
-3. Pushes to Docker Hub
+4. Pushes to Docker Hub

+### Model Fallback Mechanism

+This project implements a robust model fallback mechanism:

+1. **Primary: MLflow Registry** - In production, the app attempts to load the registered model from MLflow.
+2. **Secondary: Local Model File** - If MLflow is unavailable, the app falls back to a local model file.
+3. **Tertiary: Dummy Model** - For testing environments, a simple dummy model is used if no other option is available.

+This ensures the application can run in any environment, including CI/CD pipelines where MLflow may not be available.

 ## 👥 Collaborative Development